sjtalkar/milestone2_waterwells_deepnote/doc/assets/download.md

 * The soils survey data and geospatial data
 * The elevation of all the wells in the well completion reports

-In addition to the above datasets, we provide the following files in that GitHub repository which were manually created by us for the project:
+In addition to the above datasets, we provide the following files in that S3 bucket which were manually created by us for the project:
 * A JSON mapping of all crop names to their respective type code
 * A JSON mapping of all the existing vegetation type code to their names